3D Dot Game Heroes: Development

 Silicon Studio developed 3D Dot Game Heroes in just 10 months despite none of the development team having prior experience with PS3 development.
 The game was actually created as a way to showcase Silicon Studio's middleware technology, and the speed at which development could progress with it.
-The game was teased by From Software on August 10, 2009 with a teaser site showing a cube and a countdown-timer to August 20, 2009.
+The game was teased by FromSoftware on August 10, 2009, with a teaser site showing a cube and a countdown-timer to August 20, 2009.
 The game was unveiled before the countdown ended by Japanese gaming magazine Famitsu, on August 18, 2009.
-A North American release of the game was confirmed by the Twitter account of Sony Computer Entertainment America which said that the game was "definitely" coming to North America.
+A North American release of the game was confirmed by the Twitter account of Sony Computer Entertainment which said that the game was "definitely" coming to North America.
 On November 17, 2009, Atlus confirmed that they would be localizing and publishing the game in North America for a May 11, 2010 release.

 Reception

 The game received a generally positive reception from critics with a Metacritic score of 77/100.
 Famitsu gave the game an 8/8/7/7, a total of 30 out of 40, saying that the gameplay is a huge homage to The Legend of Zelda and there are numerous references to Nintendo Entertainment System games throughout the game, making it a "nostalgia-laden trip."
 Famitsu also praised the graphics saying that the blocky animations are pretty and that they fuse the old with the new seamlessly, also saying that it was a fun and well-made title, though it does not qualify as a new and original game.
 Samuel Claiborn of IGN gave the game an 8.5 stating: "Other Zelda imitators seem to lose sight of the playfulness and irreverence that Miyamoto and others infused classic games with, but 3D Dot Game Heroes never pretends that it's anything but a game, and games like 3D Dot Game Heroes should be played."
-Jeremy Parish of 1Up.com gave the game a B- and thought the game was decent saying: "The parodic loading screens, throwaway in-jokes, and ridiculous visuals are an amusing novelty, but once that's worn away, you still have a pretty decent adventure to keep you going through to the end."
-Tom McShea of Gamespot gave the game 7.5 out of 10 praised its old school roots stating: "3D Dot Game Heroes is a pleasant retreat for anyone who pines for the good old days, but even those without nostalgic links to the past will find an enjoyable experience."
+Jeremy Parish of 1Up.com gave the game a B− and thought the game was decent saying: "The parodic loading screens, throwaway in-jokes, and ridiculous visuals are an amusing novelty, but once that's worn away, you still have a pretty decent adventure to keep you going through to the end."
+Tom McShea of GameSpot gave the game 7.5 out of 10 praised its old school roots stating: "3D Dot Game Heroes is a pleasant retreat for anyone who pines for the good old days, but even those without nostalgic links to the past will find an enjoyable experience."

 According to Famitsu magazine, 3D Dot Game Heroes sold 17,300 units in Japan by the end of 2009, making it the 463rd best-selling game of the year in that region.
 Atlus USA reported in October 2010 that 3D Dot Game Heroes sold 160,000 units, greater than six times the amount they had anticipated.